ThrowTheSwitch/Ceedling/plugins/warnings_report/README.md

-# Ceedling Plugin: Warnings Report
+# Ceedling Plugin: Build Warnings Log

+Capture build process warnings from command tools to a plain text log file.

 # Plugin Overview

 This plugin captures warning messages output by command line tools throughout a build.
 At the end of a build, any collected warning messages are written to one or more plain text log files.

 Warning messages are collected for all compilation-related builds and differentiated by build context — `test`, `release`, or plugin-modified build